 There has been a quiet discussion and debate over recent years over whether the modern designer should learn to code at all.

 The thing is, many designers didn't want for an answer and just went ahead and learned it anyway.

-This has resulted in new design tools like Figma, Framer X and Webflow which give these creatives way more scope to create custom functions and designs for websites.
+This has resulted in new design tools like Figma or Framer X which give these creatives way more scope to create custom functions and designs for websites.
 This will be one of the big things in the years coming, so if you haven't learned to code just yet, it's time to jump onboard.
 Alternatively, let our experts take care of the hard yards for you.

 Stripping sites of colour

 Even though we now have access to gazillions of different colours, websites of the future will ignore almost all of them.

 Monochromatic and black and white platforms are back in fashion, which typically places the spotlight on your branding and message, without the bells and whistles.